Beauty Photography – why I love shooting beauty

 My biggest highlight of my photography career:

-One of my highlights of my career is when I got to work with major brands L’Oreal Paris and Lee Stafford Hair and Beauty.
-I am so proud to be a part of these campaigns, these unforgettable experiences of working on bigger productions, which have shaped me into becoming a more established and skillful beauty photographer in the UK.
+One of my highlights of my career – working with major brands L’Oreal Paris and Lee Stafford Hair and Beauty.
+I am so proud to be a part of these campaigns, these unforgettable experiences of working on these big productions, which have shaped me and helped me build my brand further as a beauty photographer in the UK.
 Every time I remind myself of these accomplishments, I am encouraged to focus further on my other goals & ambitions.
 At the start of my career 10 years ago, I never imagined I would be able to work with such amazing, internationally acclaimed businesses that a lot of people look up to when it comes to beauty.
 As a photographer or creative it’s always important to stop and re access how far you have come and think about your proudest moments as a photographer

 My beauty photography lighting tips:

-If you are starting out or looking to get into beauty photography as well, here are a few tips I can share with you.
+If you are starting out or looking to get into beauty photography, here are a few tips I can share with you.
 Lighting is essential for beauty photography.
-Its important for a good photographer to know or learn how to play with different light setups for different scenarios / shoot concepts.
+It’s important for a good photographer to know and learn how to play with different light setups for different scenarios / shoot concepts.

 Creating natural light set ups in the photography studio

 Here is one of my most challenging beauty photography lighting set ups.
-For my recent L’Oreal shoot, I was briefed to create light, airy natural shots as I was shooting bridal hair looks with influencer @inthefrow.
-The studio booked at The Worx, was black out studio with no natural light.
+For my recent L’Oreal shoot, I was briefed to create bright, airy natural light imagery in a studio with no natural light!
 I had to re-create natural light with my studio lighting.
 For this, I used 2 light heads (with octoboxes), 3 polyboards and 1 reflector.
 I changed my usual light set up and directed an octobox towards the ceiling (rather than at the subject) to create more of a diffused, natural light effect and used the other light as filler and backlit the subject.
 I surrounded my model with polyboards (white side) while my assistant added reflection (silver side) to add a slight light fill at the bottom half of the subjects body